Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lee has 5 questions about lighting portraits for me to answer on this week’s podcast episode.
 To be fair, I asked her to come up with some questions to ask for a few reasons.

-First, she's a great photographer who doesn't really have experience with off-camera flash and I know we have folks like that in our audience.
+She’s a great photographer who doesn’t really have experience with flash photography and I know we have folks like that in our audience.
 The idea was to get some insight to the kind of issues photographers face when getting started with off-camera flash.

 Finally, we have some more resources to come for portrait photographers and I’m looking forward to sharing them with you.
 I’ve spent the past couple of months working on a new resource that’s going to grow, and getting your input will help me keep it on the right track.
 So please ask your questions about lighting, portrait photography, visual storytelling or anything else related and I’ll provide my answers.